Government of Armenia: Powers regarding legislative initiatives

 The Government has a right of legislative initiative.
 It has the right to determine the sequence of the debate for its proposed draft legislation and can demand that they be voted only with amendments acceptable to it.

 The Government may put forward a motion on confidence in the Government in conjunction with the adoption of a draft law proposed by the Government.
 If within twenty four hours after the Government has raised the question of the vote of confidence a minimum of one third of the total number of Deputies does not put forward a draft resolution on expressing no confidence in the Government or if no resolution on expressing no confidence in the Government is adopted by the majority of the total number of Deputies the draft law proposed by the Government shall be considered adopted.
 However, the Government can not put the motion on confidence more than two times in any single session.

 Leaders

 Each of the three Armenian Republics had an executive branch at the time of their existence, each being led by a prime minister.

 Prime Ministers of Armenia

 Chairman of the Council of Ministers of the Armenian Soviet Socialist Republic

 The governmental structure of the Armenian Soviet Socialist Republic was similar to that of the other Soviet republics.
-It is mentioned in the article 79 of U.S.S.R. constitution "The highest executive and administrative organ of state power of a Union Republic is the Council of People's Commissars of the Union Republic".
-The Council was formed by Supreme Soviet of the Union Republic, which was the only legislative body in a Union Republic and the highest organ of State Power.
-The Council consisted of the following positions:
+It is mentioned in the article 79 of USSR constitution "The highest executive and administrative organ of state power of a Union Republic is the Council of People's Commissars of the Union Republic".
+The council was formed by Supreme Soviet of the Union Republic, which was the only legislative body in a Union Republic and the highest organ of state power.
+The council consisted of the following positions: